eruizdechavez/angularify/README.md

 A web application scaffold based on AngularJS and some common libraries like Express and Browserify.

-You can see a live example at [angularify.erickruizdechavez.com][demo].

 How to use it
 -------------